JParticles/Documentation/src/language/en/md/examples/wave_loading.md

 	            });
 	        }

-			// Return a string mean the loading text is apply `font` style,
+			// Return a string means the loading text is apply `font` style,
 			// do not apply `smallFont` related styles return 'loading...' + Math.ceil(progress) + '%';

-			// Return an object mean the `text` is apply `font` style,
+			// Return an object means the `text` is apply `font` style,
 			// the `smallText` apply `smallFont` related styles
             // return {
             //     text: 'loading...' + Math.ceil(progress),